 Men and premenopausal women should consume at least 1000 mg of calcium.
 Postmenopausal women should consume 1200 mg of calcium.
 Don’t take more than 2000mg of calcium a day, in total.
-Try to incorporate more calcium rich foods in your diet like raw milk, cooked kale, sardines, yogurt, kefir, broccoli, watercress, and bok choy.
+Try to incorporate more calcium-rich foods in your diets like raw milk, cooked kale, sardines, yogurt, kefir, broccoli, watercress, and bok choy.

 Men and women should consume between 600 and 800 international units (IU) of vitamin D per day.
 Don’t take more than 800 IU of vitamin D a day as high doses can be toxic, especially after long periods of time.